Perfection: The Enemy of Performance

 The good enough zone is where:

 1. The algorithms can actually learn.
-(50+ conversions per week per campaign/ad set is a practical threshold.)
+(Are there enough conversions achieved per campaign/ad set?)

 2. The data is actionable.
 You only segment when it will meaningfully change your decisions.